 A young man stopped.
 Sao Paulo is not a safe city.
 It’s recommended you don’t talk to strangers.
 This man showed his company credentials to ease any fears.
 To our extreme relief, Rodrigo spoke fluent English.

-Mr. Thomas handed him the phone, and his calmness soothed me.
+Mr. Thomas handed him the phone, and Rodrigo’s calmness soothed me.
 I was a nervous wreck, but Rodrigo said he’d stay until the tow truck arrived.
 His chatting calmed my boss.

-He requested the station manager to give the keys only to the insurance driver.
+He asked the gas station manager to give the keys only to the insurance driver.
 The manager didn’t want to take responsibility.
 Rodrigo said he knew he could count on him.
-He was so firm and confident, the man replied, “Sure.”
+He was so firm and confident that the man replied, “Sure.”
 Listening via phone, I was amazed at his ability to inspire others to do good.

-They took two hours and barely made the flight, but Rodrigo kept Mr. Thomas’s mind off the clock.
+It took two hours to get to the airport and they barely made the flight, but Rodrigo kept Mr. Thomas’s mind off the clock.
 On arrival, Mr. Thomas offered US $100.00 for his trouble and gas, but Rodrigo refused payment and rushed Mr. Thomas to check in.
 Rodrigo was genuinely happy to help a stranger.
 His cheerfulness prevented despair; Mr. Thomas actually had a good time.